beholdr/maska/docs/v3/install.md

   }
 </script>
 <script type="module">
-  import { Mask, MaskInput } from 'maska'
+  import { Mask, MaskInput } from "maska"

   new MaskInput("[data-maska]") // for masked input
   const mask = new Mask({ mask: "#-#" }) // for programmatic use